adamsilver/fdpb/01-a-registration-form.md

 # A Registration Form

 We're going to start with a registration form.
 Most companies want long-term relationships with their users.
 To do that they need users to sign up.
 And to do *that*, they need to give users value in return.
 Nobody wants to actually sign up to your service.
-They just want access to it, the tools you offer or the promise of a faster experience next time.
+They just want to access whatever it is you offer, or just the promise of a faster experience next time they visit.

-Whatever it is, a registration form is often the first form a user sees.
-Despite it's basic appearance, there are many things to consider: the primitive elements that make up a form (labels, buttons and inputs), how to reduce friction (even on small forms like this) all the way through to form validation.
+Despite the registration form's basic appearance, there are many things to consider: the primitive elements that make up a form (labels, buttons and inputs), reduce effort (even on small forms like this) all the way through to form validation.

 In choosing such a simple form, we can zoom in on the foundational qualities found in well-designed forms.